D&D Beyond: Content purchases

 At launch, the price of source books was $29.99 and the price of adventure modules was $24.99.
 Initially in D&D Beyond's Marketplace, customers could either purchase a book as a whole – including both compendium content and access to that content in the rest of the toolset – or purchase individual portions of that book separately (getting just the compendium content, or just the individual spells or subclasses that they want to use in the character builder, for instance).
 If portions of a book were purchased à la carte, then if the customer decided to purchase the full book later, the price of that book was discounted by the cost they have already paid for content from the book.
 In April 2024, the à la carte option was removed from the marketplace.

-D&D Beyond also offered 3 bundles of books: the Sourcebook Bundle, the Adventure Bundle, and the Legendary Bundle.
+D&D Beyond offered 3 bundles of books: the Sourcebook Bundle, the Adventure Bundle, and the Legendary Bundle.
 The Sourcebook Bundle included all released official source books for Dungeons & Dragons fifth edition, and granted a permanent 10% discount on all future sourcebook purchases on DDB; the Adventure Bundle did the same for official adventure books.
 The Legendary Bundle included all released official Dungeons & Dragons fifth edition books of both kinds, and granted a 15% discount on all future source book and adventure purchases.
 At launch, the Legendary Bundle (which included five source books and eight adventure modules) was $279.99.
 By March 2020, the Legendary Bundle cost had increased to $637.19 and included access to "more than 30 titles in all".
 This was later changed to US$955.86 and included 44 books in January 2023.
 The price of each bundle is determined by simply adding the current price of all books in the bundle, then subtracting the cost the customer has previously paid for books in that bundle that they already own.
 These bundles are updated with each new official release.